-- Designed specifically for the Intel® Omni-Path Host Fabric Interface (Intel® OPA HFI)
+- Designed specifically for the Intel® Omni-Path Host Fabric Interface (Intel® OP HFI)

 - Deliver performance that scales with high node and core counts

 - Support 100 Gbps per port

 The next-generation High Performance Computing (HPC) fabric includes robust architecture and feature sets, support for 100 Gb/s throughput, and scalability to exascale—and beyond.

 Many of the world's fastest computers today user Intel® OPA switching fabric.

 Machine Learning time-to-train reduced significantly with scaled clusters connected with Intel® OPA.